In this section

 Public engagement with NWT residents, stakeholders and interested parties on the Climate Change Strategic Framework and the Energy Strategy took place in 2016/2017.

-Engagement involved a series of regional invitational community workshops and public information sessions:
+Engagement involved a series of regional invitational community workshops, public information sessions and written submissions.

 - Northwest Territories Greenhouse Gas Emissions Summary Report 2015